Ospreys (Fish Hawks 魚鷹, 鹗) in Action

 In my bird watching trips, I have seen ospreys (i.e., fish hawks魚鷹) in action catching fish at several different

-places, such as Cape May Point State Park in southern tip of New Jersey, USA , Edwin B. Forsythe National
+Cape May Point State Park in southern tip of New Jersey, USA , Edwin B. Forsythe National

-Wildlife Refuge in southern coastal area of New Jersey, Meadowlands Environmental Center in Lyndhurst, New
+Wildlife Refuge in southern coastal area of New Jersey,

-Jersey, Susquehanna River in Maryland, Dutch Gap Conservation Area in Virginia, Ding Darling National Wildlife
+Susquehanna River in Maryland, Dutch Gap Conservation Area in Virginia, Ding Darling National Wildlife

 Refuge on Sanibel Island in Florida Gulf (west) Coast, Moosehorn National Wildlife Refuge in Maine and San